 David has worked in the Prosthetics and Orthotics field for 17 years.
 He worked at A.I.
-Dupont Children's hospital for 12 years before joining the IndependenceTeam.
-The best part of the job has always been getting people back on their feet.
+Dupont Children's hospital for 12 years before joining the Independence Prosthetic Orthotic team.
+David believes that the best part of the job has always been getting people back on their feet.

 CPA, CTP, Lab Technician

-Annette joined Independence in April 2015.
-Before coming to IPO, Annette worked for 25 years at Invista (formerly DuPont).
-There she specialized in customer service, accounting, and procurement.
-After all those years in a big corporation, Annette wanted to change career paths and use her experience to help make a difference in the lives of others.
+Annette joined Independence Prosthetics Orthtoics, Inc. in April 2015.
+Before coming to Independence, Annette worked for 25 years at Invista (formerly DuPont).
+There, she specialized in customer service, accounting, and procurement.
+After the years in a big corporation, Annette wanted to change career paths and use her experience to help make a difference in the lives of others.
 She chose Independence since it was a small family owned company that did a great deal for their employee’s and others in the community.
 Annette’s role at Independence is to oversee the day to day operations to facilitate the best possible care for our patients.

 Outside of work, Jennifer enjoys spending time with her five children, shopping and going out to eat.
 When asked what she likes most about her job she reports, “We have the best clients!”
 She also notes that she loves her coworkers and appreciates their work ethic.

-Rachael has been with Independence since 2014.
-She came to us with over 10 years of experience in administration including her time as a licensed insurance agent and later as the secretary of a decorative retail store in Newark, DE.
-If you asked her what she loves best about IPO it would be interacting with patients.
+Rachael has been with Independence Prosthetics Orthotics since 2014.
+She came to us with over 10 years of experience in administration including her time as a licensed insurance agent.
+She also has experience as the secretary of a decorative retail store in Newark, DE.
+If you asked Rachael what she loves best about Independence it would be interacting with patients.
 “Getting to meet great people that have overcome struggle and continue to achieve their goals is uplifting and very rewarding!”

-Noreen joined Independence in November 2015.
+Noreen joined Independence Prosthetics Orthotics in November 2015.
 She brought many years of experience and organization skills with her from previous roles.
 She is married and has a daughter who is currently studying to be an Occupational Therapist.

-When Kristina is not at work she spends time with her two wonderful children and loving husband.
-They have a passion for all sports and outside activities!
+When Kristina is not at work, she spends time with her two wonderful children and loving husband.
+They have a shared passion for all sports and outdoor activities!

 In her spare time, Katie enjoys spending time with family and friends at the Jersey shore and likes to travel as much as possible.

-Originally a patient of Independence, JT joined our team in January of 2017.
-He started full time to help manage IPO's inventory due to his experience in inventory management and customer service.
+Originally a patient of Independence, JT joined the Independence Prosthetics Orthotics team in January 2017.
+He started full time to help manage the Independence inventory due to his experience in inventory management and customer service.